-131. An introduced business relationship is where a financial services business, lawyer or accountant is acting on behalf of one or more third parties who are also its customers and establishes a business relationship on their behalf with a financial
+132. An introduced business relationship is where a financial services business, lawyer or accountant is acting on behalf of one or more third parties who are also its

-- services business.
-Introducer relationships may be business relationships on behalf of a single third party or on behalf of more than one third party, including a pool of such persons. - 132.
-A business relationship established by an introducer on behalf of more than one of its customers is described by the Handbook as a pooled relationship see section 4.12. - 133.
+- 133. A business relationship established by an introducer on behalf of more than one of its customers is described by the Handbook as a pooled relationship see section 4.12. - 134.
 It is important to distinguish between introduced business relationships and intermediary business relationships.
-In the latter relationships, an intermediary meeting the criteria necessary to be considered as such can be treated as the customer see section 6.6. - 134.
-Regulation 10 provides for the circumstances in which a financial services business may place reliance on an introducer to have verified the identity of the customer, beneficial owners and any underlying principals. - 135.
-When establishing an introducer relationship a financial services business must satisfy itself that the introducer: - has appropriate risk-grading procedures in place to differentiate between the CDD requirements for high and low risk relationships; and - conducts appropriate and effective CDD procedures in respect of its customers, including enhanced CDD measures for PEP and other high risk relationships. - 136.
-In the circumstances set out in Regulation 10, a financial services business relying upon a third party must immediately obtain written confirmation of identity from the introducer, by way of a certificate or summary sheet(s), detailing elements (a) (d) of the CDD process (see below). - 137.
-A financial services business must take adequate steps to be satisfied that the introducer will supply, upon request without delay, certified copies or originals of the identification data and other evidence it has collected under the CDD process. - 138.
+In the latter relationships, an intermediary meeting the criteria necessary to be considered as such can be treated as the customer see section 6.5. - 135.
+Regulation 10 provides for the circumstances in which a financial services business may place reliance on an introducer to have verified the identity of the customer, beneficial owners and any underlying principals. - 136.
+When establishing an introducer relationship a financial services business must satisfy itself that the introducer: - has appropriate risk-grading procedures in place to differentiate between the CDD requirements for high and low risk relationships; and - conducts appropriate and effective CDD procedures in respect of its customers, including enhanced CDD measures for PEP and other high risk relationships. - 137.
+In the circumstances set out in Regulation 10, a financial services business relying upon a third party must immediately obtain written confirmation of identity from the introducer, by way of a certificate or summary sheet(s), detailing elements (a) (d) of the CDD process (see below). - 138.
+A financial services business must take adequate steps to be satisfied that the introducer will supply, upon request without delay, certified copies or originals of the identification data and other evidence it has collected under the CDD process. - 139.
 The CDD process referred to above in accordance with Regulation 4(3) includes the following elements: - (a) identifying the customer by name and verifying that customer's identity using identification data; - (b) identifying any beneficial owner and underlying principal, (in the case of a trust, the beneficiaries as beneficial owners and the settlors, trustees and the protector as underlying principals) and taking reasonable measures to verify the identity of any beneficial owner or underlying principal by name such that the financial institution is satisfied that it knows who the beneficial owner is.
 For legal persons and legal arrangements this includes financial institutions taking reasonable measures to understand the ownership and control structure of the customer; - (c) determining whether the customer is acting on behalf of another person and taking reasonable steps to obtain sufficient identification data to identify and verify the identity of that other person; and